-The Wright Brothers, Orville (1871-1948), and Wilbur (1867 -1912) are famous for inventing, creating, and flying the first plane.
+The Wright Brothers, Orville (1871-1948) and Wilbur (1867 -1912), are famous for flying the first plane.
 Before studying them, I believed they were extraordinary folks.
-However, after conducting an extensive study on the two brothers, I realized they were ordinary people who appeared different because they possessed the following features.
+However, after conducting an extensive study on the two brothers, I realized they were ordinary people who appeared extraordinary because they possessed the following features.

 The Wright Brothers: –

 The Wright brothers loved reading books.
 They read all sorts of books, including engineering books, ancient books, and autobiographies of great inventors.

 Reading seemed to have contributed to the invention of the plane because reading boosts imagination and creativity.
 It also enabled the Wright brothers to know where other people who tried to invent the airplane failed.